boyter/boyter.org/content/posts/2011-10-18-hello-world-collection.md

   - Uncategorized

 ---
-I was looking through the logs of what people are searching for and noticed there is a large amount of &#8220;Hello World&#8221; searches such as &#8220;hello world java&#8221; which actually came up with no results.
-I couldn&#8217;t have that continue so I quickly integrated the [Hello World Collection][1]
+I was looking through the logs of what people are searching for and noticed there is a large amount of "Hello World" searches such as "hello world java" which actually came up with no results.
+I couldn't have that continue so I quickly integrated the [Hello World Collection][1]

 You can now search for hello world in 400+ languages (although curiously no in Clojure).
 Just type hello world and the language you are searching for EG,